Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 There were so many brands and flavors to choose from.
 I bought the first bottle from a manufacturer named Kevita, and I opted for their Master Brew Ginger flavor.
 After I purchased it at the check-out counter, I had to take a sip.

-Kevita’s Kombucha had a strong vinegar taste, which I didn’t mind since I occasionally drink raw apple cider vinegar diluted in water.
-I felt drowsy the first night of drinking Kevita’s Kombucha, and I slept well that night, I might add.
+Kevita’s had a strong vinegar taste, which I didn’t mind since I occasionally drink raw apple cider vinegar diluted in water.
+I might add that I felt drowsy the first night of drinking it, and I slept well that night.

-I discovered after drinking Kombucha Tea that my cravings were reduced.
-I didn’t want as much coffee, sweets, or other foods as I usually would.
-And like I said, I slept very well after drinking Kombucha, and my stomach distress had decreased considerably.
+I discovered that after drinking, my cravings were reduced.
+I didn’t want as much coffee, sweets, or other foods as usual.
+And like I said, I slept very well afterward, and my stomach distress decreased considerably.

 It could also be the “Placebo” effect.

-I felt ecstatic to have found something healthy and cut down on my cravings and stomach distress.
-That was until I went to Safeway, and they were all out of Kevita Kombucha Ginger flavored.
+I felt ecstatic to have found something healthy that would reduce my cravings and stomach distress.
+That was until I went to Safeway, where they were all out of Ginger flavor.
 They had other flavors, but I wasn’t looking for taste; I was looking for results.

 G.T.’s Kombucha